Battle of Austerlitz: Endgame

 By 1400 hours, the Allied army had been dangerously separated.
 Napoleon now had the option to strike at one of the wings, and he chose the Allied left since other enemy sectors had already been cleared or were conducting fighting retreats.

 Meanwhile, the northernmost part of the battlefield also witnessed heavy fighting.
 The Prince of Liechtenstein's heavy cavalry began to assault Kellermann's lighter cavalry forces after eventually arriving at the correct position in the field.
 The fighting initially went well for the French, but Kellerman's forces took cover behind General Caffarelli's infantry division once it became clear that Russian numbers were too great.
 Caffarelli's men halted the Russian assaults and permitted Murat to send two cuirassier divisions (one commanded by d'Hautpoul and the other one by Nansouty) into the fray to finish off the Russian cavalry for good.
 The ensuing mêlée was bitter and long, but the French ultimately prevailed.
-Lannes then led his V Corps against Bagration's men and, after hard fighting, drove the skilled Russian commander off the field.
-He wanted to pursue, but Murat, who was in control of this sector on the battlefield, was against the idea.
+On Napoleon's orders, Lannes then led his V Corps against Bagration's men and, after hard fighting, drove the skilled Russian commander off the field.
+He wanted to pursue, but Murat, who was in control of this sector on the battlefield, was against the idea; Napoleon ultimately called off the attack.